codinggita/Hritik_NetflixClone/README.md

 # Features
 - React Components: The project is structured using React components, showcasing the power of component-based architecture.

-- Integration with TMDB API: The application fetches movie and TV show data to display a list of popular titles.

 - Responsive Design: The Netflix Clone is designed to be responsive, providing a seamless experience across various devices.

 # Deployment